Eujem/World-Record-Database/README.md

 #### Query 10
 *
-    1. This query shows the top 10 country with biggest population.
+    1. This query determine if the population of the city is less than or greater than 500,000
-    2. This query can help determine what countries is the most populated.
+    2. This query helps to segregate the values in a column in a condition you want.
     3. [Query and Sample Output](/sample/query.md/#Query-10)